A Challenging Organisational Context

 Business leaders today face a ‘perfect storm’ of challenging conditions that degrade the performance of their organisations.
-Conditions, that include: the increasing role of the knowledge economy and demographic shift to knowledge work, increasing task uncertainty and complexity, competitive pressures, globalisation, flattening and de-layering of hierarchical structures, increasingly frequent re-structuring, multiteam membership, shared leadership, self-managing teams, outsourcing of strategic non-core activities, technology development, functional fragmentation and specialisation, increased diversity and colliding cultures, pluralistic management systems with conflicting demands on scarce resources.
-All of these combine to create uncertain conditions, compromise engagement and communication, and disrupt coordination between individuals and groups within organisations.
-More importantly, the impact of these conditions is amplified by gaps in understanding, in research and practice.
-Put simply, the adoption of virtual working practices within organisations has progressed beyond our understanding of what is required to enable predictable, and repeatable outcomes.
+Conditions, that include: the demographic shift to and increasing role of KNOWLEDGE WORK, increasing task uncertainty and complexity, searing competitive pressures, GLOBALISATION, flattening and DE-LAYERING of hierarchical structures, increasingly frequent RE-STRUCTURING, multi-team membership, shared leadership, self-managing teams, outsourcing of strategic non-core activities, technology development, functional fragmentation and specialism, increased diversity and colliding cultures, pluralistic management systems with (often) conflicting demands on scarce resources.
+Collectively, these combine to create uncertain conditions, they compromise engagement and communication, and disrupt coordination between individuals and teams.
+More importantly, the impact of these conditions is amplified by gaps in our understanding of best practice.
+Put simply, the adoption of team working practices within organisations has progressed beyond the understanding of what is required to enable repeatable outcomes and sustained high performance.

 I realised that these issues are prominent in the development of Operating Models involving PEOPLE, PROCESSES and SYSTEMS.
 Identifying the needs associated with developing and implementing re-engineered processes is fairly straightforward.
 Similarly with designing and implementing new systems.
 However, the people element of operating models always seemed to the implementation of new policies, of process compliance through learning and development; and almost never about the often large numbers of individuals affected by these operating models, and their likely motivations and behaviours.